 RTA Hickory

-RTA (Ready To Assemble) cabinets offer a more affordable and convenient approach to the usual hardwood cabinets.
-RTA wood cabinets are mass-produced and getting them in the market is easier.
+RTA (Ready To Assemble) cabinets offer a more affordable and convenient approach to the usual hardwood cabinetry.
+RTA wood cabinets are mass-produced, and getting them on the market is easier.

-Since they are pre-made, they can easily be installed and even have different styles and configurations you can choose to customize the cabinets when you assemble them.
+Since they are pre-made, they can easily be installed and even have different styles and configurations; you can choose to customize the cabinetry when you assemble them.

-With RTA hickory cabinets though, they are more affordable.
-And instead of spending at least $500 per linear foot, you can lower your expenses to at least $175 per linear foot for RTA cabinets.
+With RTA products, though, they are more affordable.
+Instead of spending at least $500 per linear foot, you can lower your expenses to at least $175 per linear foot for RTA cabinets.

-• Cozy and warm vibe – It’s a warm hardwood and if you feel like your kitchen is too cold and needs more warmth, they can look magnificently cozy, comfortable, and welcoming.
+• Cozy and warm vibe – It’s a warm hardwood, and if you feel like your kitchen is too cold and needs more warmth, it can look magnificently cozy, comfortable, and welcoming.
 The wood also has this natural and authentic look that whether you stain it or not, what you have will be a stunning experience to look at.

 • Safe to use – This hardwood option is considered a safe material and won’t cause any allergic reaction or other health problems.